blschum/OSDS-workshop-materials/README.md

 # DAY 2:
 ## 2.1.
 Introduction to R and RStudio Workshop
+### Getting started
+If you are participating in the workshop, you....

 ## 2.2.
 Data Import in R and RStudio Workshop